bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 ### Starter template

-To jump start widget development, the Widget Builder CLI provides a blank template with the appropriate files needed to start building widgets.
+To jump start widget development, Widget Builder provides a blank template with the appropriate files needed to start building widgets.
 To use the starter template, run the following command:

 ```shell
 widget-builder create [widget template name]